Pensions and tax

 While the system of pensions taxation and tax relief should be straightforward for most people, some may need a bit more help

 If the total contributions made to your pension scheme(s) are below the level of the annual allowance and, the value of all of your pension schemes are below the lifetime allowance, the systems of taxation and tax relief for your pension scheme(s) should be fairly straightforward.

-However, if you have large earnings and are a higher-rate or additional-rate income tax payer, or the value of your pension scheme(s) is approaching the lifetime allowance, you may need further help and should consider consulting an independent financial adviser or an accountant.
+However, if you have large earnings and are a higher-rate or additional-rate income tax payer, or the value of your pension scheme(s) is approaching the lifetime allowance, you may need further help and should consider consulting a regulated financial adviser or an accountant.